Dark Information in Black Hole with $\lambda\varphi$ Fluid: Solutions

-Figure \ref{rhSrelation} shows that the horizon radius approaches its maximum $r_{\text{h}}=2M$ and minimum $r_{\text{h}}=0$ when the scalar parameter approaches its minimum $s=0$ and its maximum $s=s_{\text{max}}$, respectively.
+The left figure in Figure~\ref{rhMSrelation} shows that the horizon radius approaches its maximum $r_{\text{h}}=2M$ and minimum $r_{\text{h}}=0$ when the scalar parameter approaches its minimum $s=0$ and its maximum $s=s_{\text{max}}$, respectively.
 On the other hand, for a fixed scalar parameter $s$, the condition (\ref{Condition_S}) becomes

 which is different from the case of the Schwarzschild solution for nonvanishing $s$.
-Figure \ref{rhMrelation} shows that the horizon radius decreases linearly with the decrease of the mass $M$ for large $M$, i.e., $r_{\text{h}}\simeq 2M$.
-But when the mass approaches to its minimum given in (\ref{Condition_M}), the horizon radius drops quickly to zero.
+The right figure in Figure~\ref{rhMSrelation} shows that the horizon radius decreases linearly with the decrease of the mass $M$ for large $M$, i.e., $r_{\text{h}}\simeq 2M$.
+However, when the mass approaches to its minimum given in~(\ref{Condition_M}), the horizon radius drops quickly to zero.